 This note is reminiscent of dark chocolate or cocoa.
 It is sometimes accompanied by subtle hints of liquorice.

-Once ground, the Grand Crus are packaged in aluminium capsules.
+Once ground, the coffees Crus are packaged in aluminium capsules.
 Completely airtight and non-toxic, the aluminium locks in the freshness of the coffee's 900 aromas and flavors for 12 months.

 This note evokes the smell of cereal products: bread, toast and breakfast cereals.
 Sometimes it also evokes dried fruits such as walnuts, hazelnuts or almonds.